 Ronald J. Carlson is a Machinery Reliability Engineer with Flint Hills Resources in Corpus Christi, Texas.
 He has worked in the oil industry in maintenance for 18 years in various capacities including pumps, compressors and vibration analysis.
 Mr. Carlson has a B.S. degree (Mechanical Engineering) from the University of Nebraska, and a B.S. and M.S. degree (Aeronautical Engineering) from Wichita State.

-Dr. Dara W. Childs has been Director of the Turbomachinery Laboratory since 1984 and holds the Leland T. Jordan Chair in Mechanical Engineering at Texas A&M University.
+Dr. Dara W. Childs (Emeritus Member) was Director of the Turbomachinery Laboratory from 1984 to 2018 and held the Leland T. Jordan Chair in Mechanical Engineering at Texas A&M University.
 He received B.S. and M.S. degrees (Civil Engineering, 1961, 1962) from Oklahoma State University, and his Ph.D.
 (Engineering Mechanics, 1968) from the University of Texas.
-He was named an ASME Fellow in 1990, and received ASME’s Henry R. Worthington Medal in 1991.
+He was named ASME Fellow Member in 1990, and received ASMEs Henry R. Worthington Medal in 1991.
 Dr. Childs’ expertise is in dynamics and vibrations, with an emphasis in rotordynamics.
-He has conducted research and engineering projects for NASA and the DOD, as well as private firms.
-Current research includes: high-pressure testing honeycomb and hole-pattern gas damper seals; testing high-pressure laminar oil seals; force measurements in magnetic bearings using fiber-optic strain gauges.
+He has conducted research and engineering projects for NASA, DOD, and private firms.
+Current research includes high-pressure testing honeycomb and hole-pattern gas damper seals; testing high-pressure laminar oil seals; force measurements in magnetic bearings using fiber-optic strain gauges.
 Dr. Childs has authored numerous reviewed publications related to rotordynamics and vibrations, and the book, Turbomachinery Rotordynamics.
 He is presently completing a new dynamics book entitled, Dynamics in Engineering Practice.

 Crockett Cobb is a Staff Rotating Equipment engineer for ConocoPhillips based in Anchorage, Alaska, currently providing support to North Slope Operations and Maintenance.
 He started work in rotating equipment in the refining segment of ConocoPhillips in 2006 and has been in his current role assisting with pumps, compressors, and gas turbines since 2011.
 Mr. Cobb received an Honors BSME from Oklahoma State University in 2007.